aureliobagual45/battleship/README.md

 - Easy AI: random attacks
 - Hard AI: uses a probability-based heatmap to choose better positions

-The AI also switches to a "target mode" after hitting a ship, trying to follow its direction until it is sunk
+The AI also switches to a "target mode" after hitting a ship, trying to follow its direction until it is sunk.

 # GAME LOGIC